QuentinRa/blog.quentinra.dev/special/cesim/index.md

 And what the teacher gave us

-* report from turns 1-4 and 4-8
+* one report for the turns 1-4 and one for 4-8
 * **5 pages** + annexes (tables, graphs)
 * for the shareholders
 * strategy, future developments, goals